algosup/2023-2024-project-4-sportshield-team-2/Documents/userManual.md

 # Notifications

-Whenever the alarm rings, a notification is sent to the smartphone.
-The nofication contains some information about the device, such as the GPS coordinates (longitude lagitude) and the remaining battery percentage.
+The nofications contain some information about the device, such as the GPS coordinates (longitude lagitude) and the remaining battery percentage.

 # General Info and Specifications